-Information Security and Policy (ISP) operates several "Intrusion Detection Systems” (IDS) to detect and respond to information security incidents involving computers connected to the campus network.
-These automated systems monitor and analyze network traffic and generate alerts in response to activity that either matches known signatures for malicious activity or is anomalous.
-Alerts are reviewed by ISP security analysts, and if warranted notificaitons are sent to designated security contacts for investigation and remediation.
+The Information Security Office (ISO) operates several "Intrusion Detection Systems” (IDS) to detect and respond to security incidents involving computers connected to the campus network.
+These systems monitor and analyze network traffic and generate alerts.
+Alerts are reviewed by ISO security analysts and, if warranted, notifications are sent to designated security contacts for investigation and remediation.

-Information Security and Policy offers IDS services because hosts connected to the campus network are frequently compromised by hackers.
-It is much easier for a computer to be compromised than most people understand.
-Even casual web browsing to legitimate sites with a vulnerable browser can result in a compromise, and anti-malware software is increasingly ineffective at preventing these compromises.
+We offer these services because hosts connected to the campus network are frequently compromised by hackers.
+It is easier for a computer to be compromised than most people think; even casual web browsing to legitimate sites with a vulnerable browser can result in a compromise.

 - Loss of valuable information resources, such as research data

 - Exposure of personal information and university data assets

 - Use a platform for criminal activity and attacks on other systems

 - Blocking/blacklisting of campus network space from other internet resources